HAL HTT-40: Production

 In January 2020, HAL announced that limited series production is to start in year 2020–21.
 On 11 August 2020, the Defence Acquisition Council approved procuring 106 HTT-40s for the Indian Air Force.
 At Aero India 2021, HAL received request for proposal from the IAF for 70 HTT40s with an option for 38 more.
 Production will take place at the Bangalore and Nashik manufacturing plants.

-At DefExpo 2022, IAF and HAL concluded ₹6800 crore crore contract for 70 HTT-40.
-The remaining 36 will be procured after operationalization of HTT-40, with a possible follow on of 38 more units.
+At DefExpo 2022, IAF and HAL concluded ₹6800 crore crore contract for 70 HTT-40, while another 36 would be procured after operationalization of HTT-40, with a possible follow on of 38 more units.
 On 28 July 2022, HAL signed a $100 million deal with Honeywell Aerospace for the supply of 88 TPE331-12B engines with support kits for the programme.
 While 32 would be delivered directly by the firm, the rest would be manufactured by HAL in India under a transfer of technology agreement.
 A Manufacturing and Repair license agreement was also signed.

 On 6 March 2023, an agreement was signed to supply the IAF with HTT-40 aircraft and related equipment.
 The aircraft delivery will begin in September 2025 and be completed by March 2029.
-A total of 12 HTT-40 are to be delivered in the year, including 10 from Nashik and 2 from Bangalore production line.
+A total of 12 HTT-40 are to be delivered in 2025, including 10 from Nashik and 2 from Bangalore production line.
 This would be followed by 20 aircraft per year including 15 and 5 aircraft from Nashik and Bangalore production line, respectively.

-One of the prototype of the aircraft participated in the inaugural flypast at the Aero India 2025 event.
+One of the prototype aircraft participated in the inaugural flypast at the Aero India 2025 event.
 As of 14 September, HAL was preparing for the maiden flight of a serial production HTT-40 aircraft within two weeks.
 The flight would be conducted using a Category B engine which was used by one of the prototypes since Honeywell has not commenced engine deliveries due to supply chain issues.
 The first engine is to be delivered in November, followed by six more engines by end of fiscal year, at a rate of two units per month though HAL has asked them to try and supply more engines.
 Meanwhile, HAL plans to deliver the first aircraft by January 2026 with another 11 to be delivered by March 2026.
 The aircraft will have an initial indigenous content of 56% which will be enhanced to over 60% later.

 The second production line of HTT-40 along with the third production line of Tejas Mk1A at HAL's Nashik facility was inaugurated by the Defence Minister, Rajnath Singh on 17 October.
 The preceding production lines of both aircraft is based in Bengaluru.
 A flying formation of Tejas, Su-30MKI and HTT-40 was exhibited on the occasion.

 The maiden flight of the first serial production HTT-40 aircraft wth tail number TH-4001 was successfully conducted on 24 October 2025 from HAL Airport in Bengaluru.
+The same for the first aircraft from the Nashik production line, also the second serial production aircraft, with tail number TH-4002, was conducted on 5 December 2025.